-Cha-Ching Fort Collins gas prices
+Cha-Ching Fort Collins Gas Prices

 By Patrick DeHaan, head of petroleum analysis

-Fort Collins gas prices have risen 1.7 cents per gallon in the past week, averaging $2.54/g today, according to GasBuddy’s daily survey of 119 stations.
-Gas prices in Fort Collins are unchanged versus a month ago, yet stand 32.8 cents per gallon lower than a year ago.
+Fort Collins gas prices have risen 8.1 cents per gallon in the past week, averaging $2.65/g today, according to GasBuddy’s daily survey of 119 stations.
+Gas prices in Fort Collins are 14.0 cents per gallon higher than a month ago, yet stand 24.7 cents per gallon lower than a year ago.

 Help NFN Grow

-“While gas prices have drifted lower for the ninth straight week, all eyes now turn to Saudi Arabia after an attack that knocked out over 5% of global oil production and how oil prices are likely to jump as a result,” said Patrick DeHaan, head of petroleum analysis for GasBuddy.
-“While there is some good news that motorists should not expect a sudden and major uptick in gas prices, there may be a minor impact beginning mid-week and continuing until Saudi Arabia’s state-owned oil company, Aramco, is able to restore all production.
-However, even after oil production levels return to normal, there is an undeniable factor that will now forever impact oil prices- and that is that Saudi Arabia’s reliability and stability is no longer guaranteed, and this missile strike is evidence that perhaps one of the world’s most stable oil producers may no longer be seen as stable as they were prior to this event.
-Motorists should stay tuned to GasBuddy for any further developments, but for now, we are not expecting this attack to lead to major price hikes.
-While the situation may change with Saudi Arabia, motorists are now able to fill up with cheaper winter gasoline and demand continues to seasonally weaken, perhaps softening the blow and impact of the attacks on gas prices.”
+“For the first time in ten weeks the national average has risen, and certainly not just a small increase but a very noticeable rise on the heels of attacks on Saudi Arabia that knocked out 5% of daily oil production,” said Patrick DeHaan, head of petroleum analysis for GasBuddy.
+“While the worst is now behind us, there remain some concerns that could cause oil prices to rise further, including a fairly optimistic timeline from the Saudis that may prove challenging to meet.
+Should timelines be extended, motorists may see additional slight increases.
+Moving forward, expect a week of relative calm after the attacks, but as hurricane season continues to also be active, there are risks that may continue to push gas prices slightly higher in coming weeks before we get clear of such issues.”

-According to GasBuddy price reports, the cheapest station in Fort Collins is priced at $2.33/g today while the most expensive is $2.89/g, a difference of 56.0 cents per gallon.
-The lowest price in the state today is $2.28/g while the highest is $3.50/g, a difference of $1.22/g.
-The cheapest price in the entire country today stands at $1.80/g while the most expensive is $4.99/g, a difference of $3.19/g.
+According to GasBuddy price reports, the cheapest station in Fort Collins is priced at $2.42/g today while the most expensive is $2.90/g, a difference of 48.0 cents per gallon.
+The lowest price in the state today is $2.36/g while the highest is $3.61/g, a difference of $1.25/g.
+The cheapest price in the entire country today stands at $1.79/g while the most expensive is $5.99/g, a difference of $4.20/g.

-The national average price of gasoline has fallen 0.4 cents per gallon in the last week, averaging $2.55/g today.
-The national average is down 6.5 cents per gallon from a month ago, yet stands 28.9 cents per gallon lower than a year ago.
+The national average price of gasoline has risen 8.5 cents per gallon in the last week, averaging $2.66/g today.
+The national average is up 7.3 cents per gallon from a month ago, yet stands 17.4 cents per gallon lower than a year ago.

 Historical gasoline prices in Fort Collins and the national average going back a decade: